KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

 circle(posX, 100, 50); //draw circle at 200,100
 ```

-There are multiple ways of incrementing a value.
+There are several ways to increment a value.

-Example - Incrementing a value by one:
+**Example - Incrementing a value by one:**

 ```processing
 value = value + 1;